Health information management: Impact

+The increased use of automation in hospital and health systems have efficiently improved administration.
+Hospitals who have shifted largely to technological management have seen optimization of wait time, resource allocation, and cost effectiveness.
+Patients benefit from these improvements as they can prioritized their health and relationship to their provider.
+There has been great productivity in billing as payment plans are made clear via use of automation.
+The integration of health care technology has reduced the errors commonly seen in health records and patient communication.
+As scheduling appointments are made easier, patients experience can less trouble concerning appointments.
+By standardizing hospitals information systems there is a reduction in costs usually pertaining to staffing and operations.

 Elements

 Healthcare quality and safety require that the right information be available at the right time to support patient care and health system management decisions.
 Gaining consensus on essential data content and documentation standards is a necessary prerequisite for high-quality data in the interconnected healthcare system of the future.
 Continuous quality management of data standards and content is key to ensuring that information is usable and actionable.